-(See APPENDIX J: SEXUAL MISCONDUCT POLICY, pg.
-44)
+(See APPENDIX H: SEXUAL MISCONDUCT POLICY, pg.
+41)

-11. Clergy Marital Distress
+10. Clergy Marital Distress

 It is important that members of the clergy model for their people the values and principles which they proclaim.
 Nowhere is this more important than in the homes of the clergy.
 The clergy of this Diocese are encouraged and expected to give due attention to their spouses and children.
-When marital discord arises, they are expected and encouraged to lay the matter before a competent pastor, and to seek the ministrations of the Church and other professionals that "unity may overcome estrangement, forgiveness heal guilt, and joy conquer despair."
+When marital discord arises, they are expected and encouraged to lay the matter before a competent pastor, and to seek the ministrations of the Church and other professionals that "unity may overcome estrangement, forgiveness heals guilt, and joy conquer despair."
 The Bishop, as chief pastor, and the Canon to the Ordinary stand ready to assist clergy and their families in any and every way in this matter.

-12. Clergy Bi-Annual Meeting with Bishop
+11. Clergy Bi-Annual Meeting with Bishop

 Clergy in full-time employ will meet with the Bishop every other year to evaluate and set goals for the coming year.
 The Bishop's Assistant will contact you to schedule during your birthday month.
 Birthdays in July and August will be schedule prior to July or following August.
-Clergy are encouraged to have a Continuing Ed plan each year, and make plans to support this work.